spirish/hello-world/README.md

 Hello folks,

-after years in the software, finally getting around to trying git.
+after years in the software, finally getting around to trying github